 Do your Best to Prevent the Flu

 Fall is the best time to get vaccinated.
-But if you didn?t do it yet, get it done ASAP.
-Are you wondering what flu vaccination to get?
+Flu season runs from October to May, with most cases happening from late December to early March.
+The flu vaccine is usually offered from September until mid-November.
 There are at least 4 vaccine types that we hear of most often.

 Take Care of Yourself.

 Eat healthy (if you aren’t eating enough fruits and vegetables — this is a great time to add green smoothies to your diet), drink water, exercise, take your vitamins and get good sleep.
 If you feel stress — do yoga and/or get a massage.
 Do whatever you can do to build up your immune system to help prevent the flu.